fleetdm/fleet/docs/Deploy/single-sign-on-sso.md

 IdPs generally requires the following information:

-- _Assertion Consumer Service_ - This is the call-back URL that the identity provider will use to send security assertions to Fleet.
+- Assertion Consumer Service - This is the call-back URL that the identity provider will use to send security assertions to Fleet.
 Use `https://<your_fleet_url>/api/v1/fleet/sso/callback`.
 If you're configuring end user authentication, use `https://<your_fleet_url>/api/v1/fleet/mdm/sso/callback` instead.

-- _Entity ID_ - This value is an identifier that you choose.
+- Entity ID - This value is an identifier that you choose.
 It identifies your Fleet instance as the service provider that issues authorization requests.
 The value must match the Entity ID that you define in the Fleet SSO configuration.

-- _Name ID Format_ - The value should be `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`.
+- Name ID Format - The value should be `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`.
 This may be shortened in the IdP setup to something like `email` or `EmailAddress`.

-- _Subject Type (Application username in Okta)_ - `email`.
+- Subject Type - `email`.

 After supplying the above information, your IdP will generate an issuer URI and metadata that will be used to configure Fleet as a service provider.